OChmielnicki/essays/arthist juncture essay/README.md

 The YouTube video shown above features a discussion done by Professor David Peters Corbett on Bellows's "The Palisades" and gives professional insight on the painting's origin and composition.

+#Additional Information about the Author

+George Bellows was a well-known American realist painter of the late 19th century to early 20th century.
+His success throughout his artistic career was widely admired, and was deemed as "the most acclaimed American artist of his generation", according to the ==Columbus Museum of Art== {Q5935366}.